0xBoringWozniak/WhyYO/PRODUCT.md

 - Am I too concentrated?
 - Do I really get better quality if I move funds into YO?

-Why YO gives a clear answer with math, not guesswork.
+This product gives a clear answer with math, not guesswork.

 ---